 No. Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action 16 Number of substantiated complaints concerning lorry traffic.
 Objectives MSO5, MSO6, MSO8, WSO6, WSO7 Policy MW2 To ensure minerals and waste developments do not have an unacceptable impact on the safety and capacity of the road network.
-NCC Waste management companies Mineral operators NCC as Highway Authority National Highways Site specific allocations decisions as part of in M&WLP.
+NCC Waste management companies Mineral operators NCC as Highway Authority National Highways Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Site monitoring visits.
 NCC records of complaints Increase in substantiated complaints involving quarry traffic over a three-year period is an indicator for review of Plan allocations and/or Policy MW2 17 Number of minerals and waste sites located within 5km of a Special Protection Area (SPA), Special Conservation Area (SAC) or Ramsar site.
 Objectives MSO6 & WSO7 Policies MW1 and MW4 To ensure minerals and waste developments do not have unacceptable adverse impacts on the natural environment.
-NCC Natural England Site specific allocations decisions as part of in M&WLP.
+NCC Natural England Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within 5km of a SPA, SAC or Ramsar site with an outstanding objection from Natural England is an indicator for review of policy MW1, WP2 or MP2.

 No. Indicator Related Policy / strategic objective Target Agencies responsible Implementation mechanism Data Source Action 18 Number of minerals and waste sites located within 2km of a SSSI.
 Objectives MSO6 & WSO7 Policy MW1 To ensure minerals and waste developments do not have unacceptable adverse impacts on the natural environment.
-NCC Natural England Site specific allocations decisions as part of in M&WLP.
+NCC Natural England Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within 2km of a SSSI site with an outstanding objection from Natural England is an indicator for review of policy MW1, WP2 or MP2 19 Number of minerals and waste sites located within 2km of a National Nature Reserve (NNR).
 Objectives MSO6 & WSO7 Policy MW1 To ensure minerals and waste developments do not have unacceptable adverse impacts on the natural environment.
-NCC Natural England Site specific allocations decisions as part of in M&WLP.
+NCC Natural England Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within 2km of a NNR with outstanding objections from Natural England is an indicator for review of policy MW1 20 Number of minerals and waste sites located within 250m of a Local Nature Reserve (LNR).
 Objectives MSO6 & WSO7 Policy MW1 To ensure minerals and waste developments do not have unacceptable adverse impacts on the natural environment.
-NCC Local Planning Authorities Site specific allocations decisions as part of in M&WLP.
+NCC Local Planning Authorities Specific site allocation decisions in the NM&WLP.
 Development management decisions taken on planning applications.
 Determined planning applications for minerals and waste operations.
 Increase in planning permissions for unallocated minerals and waste sites within 250m of a LNR with an outstanding objection from NCC or the LPA is an indicator for review of policy MW1